Military history of France during World War II: Battle of Gabon (8–10 November 1940)

 The Battle of Gabon, in November 1940, was a successful attempt to rally the French African colony.
 On 27 October, Free French forces crossed into French Equatorial Africa and took the town of Mitzic.
 On 5 November, the Vichy garrison at Lambaréné capitulated.
 Meanwhile, the main Free French force under General Philippe Leclerc and Battalion Chief (major) Marie Pierre Koenig left Douala, French Cameroon to take Libreville, French Equatorial Africa.
 The British doubted de Gaulle, but eventually agreed to lend naval support.

 On 8 November 1940, the Shoreham-class sloop HMS Milford found and pursued a Vichy submarine, Poncelet.
-The Milford was too slow to intercept it, so Admiral Cunningham ordered his flagship, the HMS Devonshire, to launch its Supermarine Walrus biplane.
+The Milford was too slow to intercept it, so Admiral Cunningham ordered his flagship, HMS Devonshire, to launch its Supermarine Walrus biplane.
 The aircraft straddled the submarine with 100 lb depth charges as it dove, damaging it.
 The submarine and its captain went down off Port-Gentil.

 Koenig landed at Pointe La Mondah on the night of 8 November with a force that included Senegalese and Cameroonian troops, and French Legionnaires from the 13th Foreign Legion Demi-Brigade.
 On 9 November, Free French Westland Lysander aircraft out of Douala bombed Libreville aerodrome.
 Koenig's forces eventually captured the aerodrome, despite stiff resistance.
 Free French naval minesweeper Commandant Dominé and cargo vessel Casamance conducted coastal operations, led by Georges Thierry d'Argenlieu aboard the Bougainville-class aviso Savorgnan de Brazza.
 De Brazza attacked and sank her sister ship, the Vichy French Bougainville.
 The Free French took Libreville on 10 November.

 On 12 November, the last Vichy forces at Port Gentil surrendered, and Governor Georges Pierre Masson committed suicide.
 Writers differ on the casualties.
 De Gaulle said "some twenty" died in this campaign, and Jean-Christophe Notin claimed thirty-three.
 Eliane Ebako wrote that "dozens" died, while Jean-Pierre Azéma has said that "roughly one hundred" died.
 Another narrative says 35 Vichy troops were killed, and eight Free French, and yet another, that the Free French lost four aircraft and six men.

-On 15 November, de Gaulle invited captured soldiers – including General – to join the Free French.
+On 15 November, de Gaulle invited captured soldiers – including General Marcel Têtu – to join the Free French.
 Most of the prisoners of war refused and remained for the rest of the war interned in Brazzaville, French Congo.
 With their control in Equatorial Africa consolidated, the Free French turned to the campaign in Italian Libya.
 De Gaulle sent General Leclerc to Fort Lamy, Chad to oversee the preparations.
 The fighting triggered a mass migration of Gabonese to Spanish Guinea.
 French Equatorial Africa cut ties with Vichy-controlled West Africa, and rebuilt its economy around trade with its British neighbors, particularly Nigeria.
 Tensions between Vichy and the Free French persisted long after this invasion, but its win in French Equatorial Africa gave Free France a new-found legitimacy; it was no longer just an exile organization in London.